jtolchard/SCANS/README.md

 SCANS works using a series of python scripts within containerized environments which allows SCANS to be secure, cross-platform, and easy to setup.

-The Docker system is used for containerization; more information about Docker and containerization can be found [here](https://www.docker.com/resources/what-container/).

 <ins>**SCANS employs two flavours of container:**</ins>